Sriharshini-Ankam1/Sriharshini-Ankam1/README.md

-> “Turning data into insights, one dashboard at a time.”
+> “Turning data into insights, one project at a time.”